Orange Farm: Infrastructure

 However, these improvements come with financial costs, which most of the citizens living in Orange Farm cannot afford.
 The ongoing privatization of Orange Farm has also drawn much criticism from social justice and human rights groups as they have pointed out that local small businesses keep dying.
 This can also be linked to the rising number of foreign owned shops in the area.
 A lot has been done to improve Orange Farm; it now has more than two parks and a two floor mall (Eyethu Orange Farm Mall).
 However, nearly all areas still need improvement.

 Parks

 Mountain Road Park (opened 12 October 2014) is situated in Orange Farm Ext 2, 1 km away from Eyethu Orange Farm Mall.
 This park sits where there used to be a soccer/football pitch of Ext 2 (Liver Pool Grounds).

-Most of the leisure facilities are not well maintained.